 Yes, you can easily turn this into mini cheesecakes.
 Your best bet is to put the filling in the glasses or ramekins you want to serve it in.
 Mini mason jars look really cute!
 You can put them out and put out toppings for your guest and let everyone make their own.

-How Long Does Cheesecake Last In Fridge?
+How Long Does Cheesecake Last in the Fridge?

-You can store the no-bake cheesecake in the refrigerator for up to 3-4 days.
+You can store the no-bake mascarpone cheese cheesecake in the refrigerator for up to 3-4 days.
 Mascarpone doesn’t last as long as regular cream cheese, so keep that in mind.
 You will want to keep the mascarpone cheesecake covered with a layer or two of plastic wrap to keep it from absorbing other flavors in the fridge.
 It’s even better if you cover with plastic wrap and place in another storage container for extra protection.

 Can I Freeze Mascarpone Cheesecake?